-Mr Lyn was re-elected as Director of the Company at the AGM held in January 2020.
-He was re-appointed as Independent Director pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST (which will take effect from 1 January 2022) at the AGM held in March 2021.
+Mr Lyn will be retiring at the forthcoming AGM and has offered himself for re-election as Director of the Company.
+He was re-appointed as Independent Director pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST (which has taken effect from 1 January 2022) at the AGM held in March 2021.